 Check the facts

 Consider some of the numbers.
 In VeriSign’s last domain industry brief, Brazil and China were among the three fastest-growing ccTLDs on a q/q basis.
-In that same period total ccTLD registrations were up 5.4% q/q.
+In that same period, total ccTLD registrations were up 5.4% q/q.
 Takeaway?
 There is clearly new and accelerating Internet adoption coming from all corners of the world and many of them can be found in emerging markets.

 Contrary to common perception moving into new markets is also not hard to do.
 It certainly is not as hard as it was even five years ago.
-Country-code top-level domains are readily available on a wholesale basis and setting up a small hosting operation is as easy as leasing a few servers or taking down a small colocation suite.
-Automation, remote management and software portability make location a relatively minor issue.
+Country-code top-level domains are readily available on a wholesale basis and set up a small hosting operation is as easy as leasing a few servers or taking down a small colocation suite.
+Automation, remote management and software portability make the location a relatively minor issue.
 The main challenge for the hoster will be to hire some local language support staff, which is plentiful and easy to find in emerging markets at an affordable cost.

 Still a healthy sector

 It is worth reiterating: the hosting sector is healthy and continues to grow even in the most mature markets.
 While things are getting tougher there is still plenty of runway and upside.
 The tailwinds behind the sector are favourable.
 But as the market continues to mature hosters would be wise to start looking for opportunities that offset the structural challenges that will have an increasing impact over time.
-Hedging your bets and expanding addressable market is the path to long-term success.
+Hedging your bets and expanding the addressable market is the path to long-term success.
 Take advantage of the fact the Internet is borderless and take your hosting business global.